dev-protocol/devprotocol.xyz/CONTRIBUTING.md

 ### Suggesting Enhancements 🛠

 This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions 🔎.
+Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions. 🔎

 Since the new GitHub Issue forms we only suggest you to include most information possible.
 But you can also **Perform a [cursory search](https://github.com/web3community/devprotocol.xyz/issues)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.